kevinph4n/kevinph4n/README.md

 ## Beyond Engineering

-I also enjoy documenting my learning journey through photography, filmmaking, and short-form videos, where I share experiences from studying, building projects, and everyday life.
+I also enjoy documenting my learning journey through photography, filmmaking, and short-form videos, where I share experiences from studying, building projects, and everyday life

 I believe documenting the journey is part of the journey itself